Many issues can prevent quality dog sleep overnight. That may be a surprise since most dogs sleep 12 to 14 hours per day.

 Leave a radio on

-There are dogs that just cannot cope with too much quiet.
+Some dogs cannot cope with too much quiet.

 The silence boosts their anxiety.
 Leave a radio on low, preferably on a talk show or weather channel, rather than music.